Land og Folk: History and profile

-In 1950, an automatic Mercedes printing machine and in 1969 a printing press were given to Land og Folk by the East German ruling communist party, SED.
+In 1950, an automatic Mercedes printing machine and in 1969, a printing press were given to Land og Folk by the East German ruling communist party, SED.
+The paper had some conflicts with the DKP in the mid-1960s.
+The paper claimed in the early 1950s that the American Federal Bureau of Investigation was like the Gestapo describing the Truman administration as a Fascist government.

+In the 1960s the subscribers of Land og Folk included large number of Russians, and the paper was sent to Moscow each day.
+However, a rift occurred between the paper and the DKP central committee in 1968 when the Soviet Union invaded Czechoslovakia.

 Frede Jakobsen served as the editor-in-chief of Land og Folk which was based in Copenhagen.

-In the 1960s the subscribers of Land og Folk included large number of Russians, and the paper was sent to Moscow each day.
+David Hejgaard was the industrial editor of the paper in the mid-1940s.

 Land og Folk ceased publication in 1982.
-It was later restarted, but permanently folded in 1990.
+It was later restarted, but permanently folded on 28 December 1990.

 The photo archive of Land og Folk is kept in Arbejdermuseet in Copenhagen.

 Circulation

 In the 1920s its circulation ranged between 4,000 and 6,000 copies.
 During the next decade its circulation was significantly increased and became nearly 12,000 copies in 1940.
 By the end of the Nazi occupation in 1945 the paper had a daily circulation of 120,000 copies.

+The circulation of Land og Folk was 19,181 in 1952.
 During the last six months of 1957 the paper sold 10,833 copies on weekdays.
 Land og Folk had a circulation of 7,100 copies in 1975.